*BEEP* *BEEP* *CROON* *BEEP* *BEEP* *CROON* *CROON* *CROON* *CROON*

 Best song: The Thrill Of It All

-So basically, this is a collection of "kinda, sorta good" songs that just happens to also have one of Roxy's best songs ever and one of their trippiest.
-If you're a big fan of the band, you might love this, but if you're not I'd say you'd be just as well off finding the two great songs on a compilation and leaving the rest alone.
+So basically, this is a collection of "kinda, sorta good" songs that just happens to also have two of Roxy's best songs ever and one of their trippiest.
+If you're a big fan of the band, you might love this, but if you're not I'd say you'd be just as well off finding the best songs on a compilation and leaving the rest alone.

 "WORST.
 ALBUM COVER.
 EVER."
 No way John.
 Its the best part about